I am often asked what services I use to run my ecommerce store so I put together a quick list of my favorite tools for you today.

 Windows PC Automation

-I haven’t written about this on the blog yet, but I managed to replace half an employee at Bumblebee Linens by using a program called WinTask to automate almost 4 hours of work every day.
+Several years ago, I managed to replace half an employee at Bumblebee Linens by using a program called WinTask to automate almost 4 hours of work every day.

 Amazon Sponsored Product Ads

 Because Amazon’s advertising interface is so bad, I use Ignite to manage all of my Amazon ad campaigns.

 If you are not familiar with Ignite, it’s a tool that allows you to get keyword and bid suggestions to optimize your ad campaigns.
 It also makes all of your conversion data easily accessible so you can make real time decisions.

 Now is using Ignite absolutely necessary?
 Yes and no.